Everything Was Beautiful, and Nothing Hurt (Moby album)

 Everything Was Beautiful, and Nothing Hurt is the fifteenth studio album by American electronic musician Moby.
-It was released on March 2, 2018 by the record labels Little Idiot and Mute.
+It was released on March 2, 2018, by the record labels Little Idiot and Mute.

 Background

-In 2016 and 2017, Moby released two albums with his musical project Moby & the Pacific Void Choir, These Systems Are Failing and More Fast Songs About the Apocalypse, which largely tackled Moby's views on the 2016 United States presidential election and the national political climate.
-Everything Was Beautiful, and Nothing Hurt marks a stylistic and thematic retreat from the politically-themed and punk rock-influenced Pacific Void Choir records.
+In 2016 and 2017, Moby released two albums with his musical project Moby & the Void Pacific Choir, These Systems Are Failing and More Fast Songs About the Apocalypse, which largely tackled Moby's views on the 2016 United States presidential election and the national political climate.
+Everything Was Beautiful, and Nothing Hurt marks a stylistic and thematic retreat from the politically themed and punk rock-influenced Void Pacific Choir records.
 Eschewing overtly political lyrics, the songs on Everything Was Beautiful, and Nothing Hurt explore themes of spirituality, individuality, and humanity.
 Moby recalled that he "disengaged" himself from politics in the immediate aftermath of the 2016 election, and discussing the election's influence on the album, he said:

 After the election, rather than blow my brains out or move to Denmark, I took a step back and said, "The common denominator to everything that's wrong is us, as a species."
 The subtext of the 20th century, and into the 21st century, is making egregiously terrible choices when we know better.
 The record itself is – rather than looking at systems and rather than looking at politics – looking at who we are as a species.

 Moby described the main theme of the album as "the dialectic between light and dark, between hard and vulnerable", explaining:

 I feel like that's the best description of who we are at this point.
 We're super vulnerable and super dangerous at the same time.
 We burn through all our resources, we create all this misery, and the end result is we're not very happy.
 This lunatic party that we've had for the last 100 years of burning and destroying everything would almost be excusable if we were really, really happy.
 The music on this record is looking at that.

 The title Everything Was Beautiful, and Nothing Hurt is derived from a line in Kurt Vonnegut's 1969 novel Slaughterhouse-Five, one of Moby's favorite books; he was struck by the line's "utopian simplicity".
 Two songs from the album, "Mere Anarchy" and "The Ceremony of Innocence", are named after lines from the 1919 W. B. Yeats poem "The Second Coming", which resonated with Moby as "a horrifying description of what we're going through."